 By the same token, though, Amelia Vought should be doing absolutely nothing and using cards hurts her effectiveness.
 That leaves 50 point Magneto and 45 point Sabretooth.
 I can add up to 4 cards with the team I have so far so I’ll choose:

 Those 4 cards total 14 points which brings us to a total of 254.
 Let’s look at equipment next.
 Juggernaut can’t use equipment, and Amelia Vought doesn’t need it since she spends all her time doing nothing.
 That leaves Sabretooth and Magneto.
-I’ll put in the ABPIS002for Sabretooth and the ABPIS001
+I’ll put in the ABPIS002 Time Gem for Sabretooth and the ABPIS001 Reality Gem for Magneto.
+This will give the team some additional support powers it was lacking and help it deal with the inevitable dice altering powers it will face.

 Can this team compete with the primarily Cosmic Meta?
 Maybe.
 With some testing, tweaking, and practice – this team could potentially place high at a future event.
 One thing’s for sure, though… your opponent definitely won’t see this coming.